Taksin's reunification of Siam: Prince Thepphiphit in Phimai

-After his defeat at Prachinburi, Prince Thepphiphit went through the Dong Phaya Fai Pass to Nakhon Ratchasima (Khorat).
-Prince Thepphiphit sent gifts to Phraya Nakhon Ratchasima the governor of Nakhon Ratchasima to seek alliance.
-Phraya Nakhon Ratchasima rejected the offer and threatened to arrest the prince.
-Prince Thepphiphit then gathered the force of 450 men and assigned his son Prince Prayong to lead the forces secretly in disguise into the Khorat town.
-Phraya Nakhon Ratchasima was personally ambushed and assassinated by the forces of Prince Prayong on September 17, 1766.
-Prince Thepphiphit was then able to take control of Nakhon Ratchasima.
-However, Luang Phaeng, younger brother of Phraya Nakhon Ratchasima, fled to take refuge at Phimai with Phra Phimai the governor of the town.
+After his defeat at Prachinburi, Prince Thepphiphit went through the Chong Ruea Taek Pass to Nakhon Ratchasima (Khorat).
+He sent gifts to Phraya Nakhon Ratchasima, the governor of the city, seeking an alliance.
+However, Phraya Nakhon Ratchasima rejected the offer and threatened to arrest the prince.
+In response, Thepphiphit gathered a force of 450 men and secretly sent his son, Prince Prayong, disguised, into Khorat.
+On September 17, 1766, Prince Prayong's forces ambushed and assassinated Phraya Nakhon Ratchasima.
+Thepphiphit then seized control of the city.
+Luang Phaeng, the younger brother of the slain governor, fled to take refuge in Phimai with Phra Phimai, the governor of the city.
 Five days later, on September 22, Phra Phimai and Luang Phaeng brought forces to attack Khorat.
-Luang Phaeng managed to retake Khorat to avenge the death of his brother on September 26.
-Sons of Prince Thepphiphit, including Prince Prayong, were executed.
-Luang Phaeng proposed to execute Prince Thepphiphit but Phra Phimai intervened.
-Phra Phimai took the prince with him to Phimai.
+Luang Phaeng successfully recaptured the city on September 26, avenging his brother's death.
+Thepphiphit's sons, including Prince Prayong, were executed.
+Luang Phaeng proposed executing Thepphiphit as well, but Phra Phimai intervened and took the prince with him back to Phimai.